GoogleCloudPlatform/django-demo-app-unicodex/docs/20-setup-sql.md

 *In this section we will be creating a database instance, database, and user, and come away with our `DATABASE_URL`*

-To store our application data, we'll need to setup a postgres [Cloud SQL](https://console.cloud.google.com/sql/instances) instance, and a specific database with a database user.
+To store our application data, we'll need to setup a [Cloud SQL](https://console.cloud.google.com/sql/instances) instance, and a specific database with a database user.

-This part of the tutorial is a bit longer, so we'll have section headers :)

 ### Database Instance